sloth-company/sloth/README.md

 # sloth

-A app that helps high school students organize their work and manage their time wisely.
+An app that helps high school students organize their work and manage their time wisely.